codysmith-data/SPO-radiation-analysis/README.md

 find_results.py - finds the total amount of hours of radiation for each month and writes the results to a .txt file

 Folders:
-raw-data: holds all the raw data from the NOAA database\n
+raw-data: holds all the raw data from the NOAA database

 filtered-data: holds all the parsed/filtered .csv files
 graphs: holds all the graphs made for the radiation data
 results: holds the .txt file containing the results